CNAG-Biomedical-Informatics/pheno-ranker/docs/phenopacket-corpus.md

 ???+ Example "See Results"
     --8<-- "tbl/PMID_35344616_A2.md"

+There might be cases where you want to retain `phenotypicFeatures` set to `"excluded": true`.
+For instance, when you want to match individuals with the same diseases but lacking some features.
+Use `--retain-excluded-phenotypicFeatures` for that.

 # Citation

 Please if you find use any ot this information for your research please cite: